rmorabia/radhika.dev/src/posts/how-i-learn.md

 My personaliy type is just, a finisher.
 I like the push.
 I like the problem solving.
 I like knowing what needs to be done and doing it.
 That doesn't mean I don't like refactoring or software design, it means I like to have a clear idea of what's lacking and going after it.

 Again, my last job did not give me that.
 As I move into my next job at a big tech company, I think there will be lots of learning on the job, but I still feel an aching need to be proactive outside of work.
+I have a huge fear of getting stagnant.

 I talked it over with some folks, and here's my new learning plan.
 It's not very sexy.
 But, I think it jives with my personality well.